KamabokoDesign/acf-field-type-postslug/README.md

-# ACF Field Type Template
+# ACF Field Type Post Slug

-Welcome to the official Advanced Custom Fields - Field Type Template repository on GitHub.
-Here you will find a starter-kit for creating a new field type plugin.

-Looking for documentation?
-Please read the [Creating a new field type guide](https://www.advancedcustomfields.com/resources/creating-a-new-field-type/).
+Select a post name and acf returns with the post slug